orzocogorzo/dynipt-server/README.md

 Is recomended to expose the flask microservice behind a front service acting like a reverse proxy to your local ports.
 I use [nginx](https://nginx.org/en/) on my installation and you can find a reverse proxy configuration on the `snippets` subdirectory.
-To get nginx running on your VPS as a front server install it with `sudo apt install -y nginx` and place the configuration file inside `/etc/nginx/cond.d` directory.
+To get nginx running on your VPS as a front server install it with `sudo apt install -y nginx` and move and rename the configuration to `/etc/nginx/cond.d/dyniptables.conf`.
 Then run `sudo nginx -s reload` to load the new configuration.

+For development or debugging pruposes, you may want to expose the python process directly to the network.
+Then, update your `.env` file and set the _DYNIPT_FRONT_SERVER_ to `false` and start your service as always.
+Rember to switch to local exposure behavior when you were finished.